yamasolutions/integral/docs/extending_integral.md

 config.additional_page_params = [:custom_url]
 ```

-Now we want to override the view which renders the page form.
-To do this we'll copy Integral's backend views then remove all the files apart from `app/views/integral/backend/pages/_form.haml`.
-Now that we have only the page form we can add the text field.
+Now it's time to add the `custom_url` field input to the pages form.
+To do this we'll override the default pages form by copying Integral's backend views then removing all the files apart from `app/views/integral/backend/pages/_form.haml`.
+Now that we have only the page form we can add the text field wherever we like.

 ```
 bundle exec rails generate integral:views -v backend
 ```

 Boot your app and navigate as a logged in user to `/admin/pages/new`.
-You should be able to create a page with a `custom_url`.
+You will now be able to create a page with a `custom_url`.

 Stuck?
 Check out the [code sample][code-sample-custom-field] or [deploy a demo application with Heroku][heroku-deploy-custom-field]